Information regarding all aspects of assessment can be found in the Assessment Rule.

 UNE uses a software application to determine the originality of assessable work submitted by its students.
 Originality, in this context, does not mean the assignment needs to be solely original thought.
 It refers to the use of sources in your work.
 This software used is called Turnitin and it is part of the assignment submission process.

 In order for you to use Turnitin as an educative tool, you may submit your assignment to Turnitin for checking before you submit it for marking.
-This is an optional step and can occur as many times as you require.
+This is an optional step.
 Once you are satisfied with your report, you will then submit your assignment for marking.
 Once your assignment has been submitted for marking, it will be checked again through Turnitin and a final report will be generated for the unit coordinator.

 More information is available on the How to check your work page.